mdeniz/marcus_bikes/README.md

 * Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
 * Filtering on the catalog to narrow down the list of products to be shown, by brand, by price range, etc.
 * Catalog ordering, using different columns, like price, category, brand, etc
+* Store many images per product.
+Eg. use them based on customizable attributes to show a different one if a different color of the product is selected
 * API??